logo

 Your Eligibility status

-Based on your answers, your mother naturalised in another country or otherwise lost her German citizenship (for example, through marriage to a non-German before April 1, 1953) before you were born.
+Based on your answers, your mother naturalized in another country or otherwise lost her German citizenship (for example, through marriage to a non-German before April 1, 1953) before you were born.
 Under German law, this generally causes a loss of German citizenship, breaking the chain of descent.

 However, there are important exceptions: